-Can I use almond milk on my kefir grains?
+Can I use almond milk?

 You can but your kefir grains won't last.
-They will lose the growth factor in non-milks and some times they will disintigrate until they are gone.
+They will lose the growth factor in non-milks and some times they will disintegrate until they are gone.
 Your strategy is to take some of your extra grains and feed them dairy milk in a dedicated jar.
 That way you have a back up.
 Kefir grains are able to ferment any beverage, they just won't grow in it unless it is real milk.